totonaq/gallery/README.md

-# Gallery_plugin
+# Gallery Plugin
-Simple responsive gallery jQuery plugin
+This is a simple jQuery plugin of responsive gallery.
+#How to use it.